GiO (Giorgi) JANIASHVILI (b.1989) is a composer and multimedia artist from Tbilisi, Georgia.He resides in USA.

 Janiashvili’s eclectic work reflects his integrative approach to exploring new paradigms in musical composition as well as creating dynamic new platforms in performing and visual arts.
-His creative output spans chamber, orchestral and electroacoustic music; multimedia music-theatre; performance; video art, sound art, installation art; music for dance, theatre, film and exhibitions.
+He is constantly generating new forms that surpass established categories.
+His creative output spans chamber, orchestral and electroacoustic music; multimedia concert music; multimedia music-theatre; video art, sound art, installation art; music for dance, theatre, film and exhibitions.

 He is a recipient of commissions from the renowned viola player Rivka Golani, Georgian National Exhibtion at the 12th Prague Quadrennial of Performance Design and Space; London COMA Voices, artist Tornike Abuladze; festivals – Artisterium 5, Surrogate Cities Exploded, Impossible Brilliance- The Music of Conlon Nancarrow, Harmony of the Spheres, Sound and Space, Out of Cage (Celebrating the 100th Anniversary of John Cage), Tbilisi Contemporary Music Evenings, Tbilisi Youth Art Festival.